-Singapore-based fashion photographer Felly Loi is back with a compelling topic for her latest shoot: ‘Ambivalence of Androgyny’.
-Citing Grace Jones, Tilda Swinton and Elly Jackson (lead singer of electro-pop duo La Roux) as her muses, she hopes to translate the hybridity of the ‘new gender’.
+Singapore-based fashion photographer Felly Loi returns with a compelling exploration of identity in her latest editorial titled ‘Ambivalence of Androgyny’.
+Drawing inspiration from the singular aesthetics of Grace Jones, Tilda Swinton, and Elly Jackson of La Roux, Loi seeks to translate the complex hybridity of a contemporary, post-gender landscape.

 – Felly Loi

-Set in a dimly-lit setting with a backdrop that resembles raw, unfinished plastered walls, her story is amplified with the casting of model Nicol Roblin as the androgynous character – a sexually-appealing figure with a deadly edge.
-She is seen in a consistently red wardrobe, approaching the other characters played by models Connor Haugen and Elvira Maurcheva, and captivating them in an alluring yet menacing manner.
+Set against a dimly lit backdrop of raw, unfinished plastered walls, the story is amplified by model Nicol Roblin.
+Cast as the androgynous protagonist, Roblin portrays a figure of significant allure with a decidedly sharp edge.
+Dressed in a consistently crimson wardrobe, she approaches the characters played by Connor Haugen and Elvira Maurcheva, captivating them in a manner that is both alluring and menacing.

 Photography – Felly Loi